-I’ve used a lot of gear, over the years, and have several favorite small backpacking gear companies.
-I enjoy supporting entrepreneurs, and am always on the hunter for “lighter” quality gear.
-Loving gear, I’m not ashamed to say I’m a bit of a gear nut, and enjoy trying out new ideas and innovative gear.
+I’ve used a lot of gear over the years, and have several favorite small backpacking gear companies.
+I also enjoy supporting entrepreneurs, and am always on the hunt for “lighter” quality gear.
+Loving gear, I’m not ashamed to say I’m a bit of a gear nut, and enjoy trying out new ideas and innovative new gear.

 Favorite Small Backpacking Gear Companies that are no longer so Small

 A few of the gear manufacturers I mention may not be considered small anymore, but a few are still founder owned and make great gear.
 In some instances, like Big Agnes, I’ve included them also.
 I’ve used their tents for a long time, and recently purchased another in my move back to convenience over weight.

 Below are a few of my favorites.
 It really is amazing how many of these have evolved and grown over the years.
 In some cases, they have already switched ownership (ULA Adventure), and I suspect it is only a matter of time before several sell out to the “big guys.”

 Z-packs is a small manufacturer that has really taken off over the last few years.
 Z-packs was founded in 2005, and I’m a big fan of their tarp tents.
-I used their Plexamid on the AT.
+I used their Hexamid on the AT.
 It is the tarp tent seen in my featured picture.
 They were (and still are) originally known for their tarp tents, which are common among long distance hikers because of their light weight.
-In recent years, they have also branched out into backpacks, quilts, sleeping bags, clothes, accessories, etc. Over the past couple of years, I have seen more and more of their backpacks.
+In recent years, they have also branched out into backpacks, quilts, sleeping bags, clothes, accessories, etc. Over the past couple of years, I have seen more and more of their backpacks on the trails.